jaysoo/nrwl-coding-assignment-react-2020/README.md

 ## Stackblitz vs local development

-You can work on the application directly in Stackblitz, or you can download the code and work on it locally in your own IDE.
+You can work on the application directly in Stackblitz, but we find it easier to work with it locally.
+You can download the source code using the `Download Project` button (the cloud download icon) in the top-left area of this the Stackblitz UI.

 ### Local development